jaqarrick/plex-cli/README.md

-# plex-cli
+# plexer

 🚧 WIP 🚧

-`plex-cli` is a command-line interface utility for downloading media files from a Plex server.
+`plexer` is a command-line interface utility for downloading media files from a Plex server.

 ## Table of Contents